Henrys Lake: History

 The area surrounding Henrys Lake has been inhabited by Native Americans for centuries.
 It was later seen by and named after Andrew Henry.
 During the Nez Perce War and following the Battle of Camas Creek near what is now Kilgore, the Nez Perce tribe proceeded eastward toward Yellowstone.
 After receiving word that the Nez Perce had entered the wilderness area, General Oliver O. Howard rested for several days on the side of the lake.
 To this point, Howards troops had marched every day for 26 days at an unusually quick pace.

 Following the Russian invasion of Finland in 1939, the U.S. Army began construction of a training outpost to be called the West Yellowstone Winter Training Camp near Henrys Lake Station.
 Plans were created that included a 100,000 acre training area that could hold 30,000 personnel.
 Some buildings were constructed in 1941, but were ordered destroyed in 1942.
 At the time, the military offered no reasoning for the reversal of the plan.
 It was later discovered by an Ashton resident that the military did not want to interfere with trumpeter swans which used the lake as a breeding ground.
 The winter training program was relocated to Fort Drum in New York.

 Wildlife

 Henrys Lake is home to a variety of migrating birds.
 The western and eastern edges of the lake provide wetland/marsh habitats that serve as breeding areas for many birds in spring.
 Notable at Henrys Lake are white pelicans, widgeon, lesser scaup, cormorants, red-necked and western grebes, coots, mallards, bufflehead, ring-necked ducks, Canada geese, blue-winged teal, eared grebe, killdeer, common merganser, common tern, cinnamon teal, trumpeter swans, great blue heron, California seagulls, bald eagles, Swainson's hawks, red-tailed hawks, red-winged blackbirds, cowbirds and more.
+The lake and the surrounding area is also home to a variety of mammals including moose, deer, black bear, grizzly bear, fox, and many others.